josephmckinsey/tarbomb-game/README.md

 ## Acceptable inputs.
 `tar` must be used at the start.
 Flags are not required and it will accept multiple flags like `-t -v -c`.
-Only one or none are acceptable.
+Only one or no flags are acceptable.
 Auto flag is also unacceptable.

 ## Improvements for the future?